How To Keep Your Tent Cool In Hot Weather

 Yes, black tents get very much hotter during summer.
 The colors like black, violet, indigo, blue, red, and dark green absorb heat from the direct falling sun rays.
 Therefore, these tents are ideal to use in cold weather to keep you warm.

-According to practical research, the white color is the best reflector of sunlight as it comprises all the wavelengths of the visible spectrum.
+According to practical research, white color is the best reflector of sunlight as it comprises all the wavelengths of the visible spectrum.
 Therefore, it indicates that the light is not absorbed as all the light wavelengths get reflected from the surface.
 So, the ideal reflective color is white.

 You should follow the given tips to keep your tent cool without electricity.